MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/remove-partial-installation.md

 ---
 # Remove a partial installation of SQL server

-This article describes the procedure to remove a partial installation of SQL server.
+This article describes the procedure to remove a partial installation of SQL Server.

 _Original product version:_ &nbsp; SQL Server
 _Original KB number:_ &nbsp; 955404